microsoft/nni/docs/en_US/CommunitySharings/community_sharings.rst

 Use Cases and Solutions
 #######################

-In addtion to the official tutorilas and examples, we encourage community contributors to share their AutoML practices especially the NNI usage practices from their experience.
+Different from the tutorials and examples in the rest of the document which show the usage of a feature, this part mainly introduces end-to-end scenarios and use cases to help users further understand how NNI can help them.
+NNI can be widely adopted in various scenarios.
+We also encourage community contributors to share their AutoML practices especially the NNI usage practices from their experience.

 ..  toctree::
     :maxdepth: 2